Public Records & Services in Highmore

 Criminal Records

 Hyde County's criminal records system includes documentation of felonies, misdemeanors, traffic violations, and sex offender registry information.
 The Hyde County Sheriff's Office and the local courts maintain these records, which are essential for legal proceedings and background checks.
-The South Dakota Bureau of Investigation provides additional resources for residents seeking background checks, offering statewide criminal history information.
+The South Dakota Division of Criminal Investigation provides additional resources for residents seeking background checks, offering statewide criminal history information.
 Access to these records is governed by state laws, for openness while protecting individual rights.

 Vital Records

 The Hyde County Register of Deeds office in Highmore is the central repository for vital records, including birth certificates, death records, and marriage licenses.
 Individuals seeking to obtain copies of these important documents can visit the office or submit requests by mail.
-The office maintains meticulous records dating back to Hyde County's establishment, making sure of the preservation of Highmore's rich history and the ability to access critical personal information when needed.

 Business & Licensing Records